Planet Neptune: Explore the Farthest Planet From the Sun!

 How big is Neptune?

 As the outermost planet from the Sun in our Solar System, Neptune has a very small apparent size and is challenging to observe from the Earth.
-Fortunately, the scientific data allow us to imagine the size of this remote planet.
+Fortunately, the scientific data allows us to imagine the size of this remote planet.

 Neptune's size